Where Love Lives: Critical reception

 Swedish Aftonbladet called the song "eminent".
 J.D.
 Considine from The Baltimore Sun felt it is "darkly compelling".
 David Taylor-Wilson from Bay Area Reporter commented, "What a great song.
 The vocals are fierce and that piano accompaniment digs right into you."
-Larry Flick from Billboard said it is "brilliant", noting its "disco buoyance".
-Marisa Fox of Entertainment Weekly described it as an "energetic, fast-paced" track with "light, catchy" chorus.
+Larry Flick from Billboard magazine said it is "brilliant", noting its "disco buoyance".
+Marisa Fox from Entertainment Weekly described it as an "energetic, fast-paced" track with "light, catchy" chorus.
 She added, "gone are the days when house music meant stone-cold rhythms and hardly any melody."
 Andy Beevers from Music Week complimented it as a "stunning" debut.
 NME named it Single of the Week, writing, "An energetic dancefloor smash that would sound merely like Adeva in a strop were it not for the accompanying music's unusual and compelling rhythmic contortions."
 An editor, Jane Bussman, praised it as a "stunning dance tune", adding further, "'Where Love Lives' is a corker: a compulsive, uptempo tune that manages to be as danceable as an Italian record like 'Numero Uno', without losing the edge of deep house.
 With its instantly recognisable piano intro, the record is currently a big buzz on the dancefloors, but it's also a cracking good tune."

 Peter Stanton from Record Mirror wrote, "Ms Limerick might be an unheard-of entity to many, but she has become a humungous floorfiller on the club circuit over the last few months with her achingly danceable track 'Where Love Lives'.
 This ripe beauty of a number failed to ignite the charts on its first release last November, but the idle public are being given a second chance-to-purchase option."
-He also declared it as an "pleasant ditty".
-Another editor, James Hamilton, called it a "genuinely massive floorfiller" and a "pelvis-twitching sinewy girl's piano jangled then sparsely pulsing attractive canterer".
+He also named it an "pleasant ditty".
+Another Record Mirror editor, James Hamilton, called it a "genuinely massive floorfiller" and a "pelvis-twitching sinewy girl's piano jangled then sparsely pulsing attractive canterer".
 The magazine's Davydd Chong wrote, "Nice piano riff, good melody and rather Madonna-esque".

 Upon the release of the 1996 remix, Flick of Billboard said, "Needless to say, the Dancing Divaz mix crackles with hi-NRG vigor and will effectively flirt with radio programmers who missed the boat the first time."
-A reviewer from Music Week viewed it as "awesome".
-James Hyman for the RM Dance Update rated it five out of five, writing, "Dancing Divaz remain pretty faithful to the original, adding more piano chords at the intro and re-structuring verses and chorus. [..]
+A reviewer from Music Week complimented it as "awesome".
+James Hyman for the RM Dance Update gave it a full score of five out of five, writing, "Dancing Divaz remain pretty faithful to the original, adding more piano chords at the intro and re-structuring verses and chorus. [..]
 Classic Morales & Perfecto mixes complete a perfect packaging of this perennial."